-Trailer your boat with the outboard tilted down in a vertical operating position.
+Trailer the boat with the outboard tilted down in a vertical operating position.

 If additional ground clearance is required, the outboard should be tilted up using an accessory outboard support device.
-Refer to your local dealer for recommendations.
-Additional clearance may be required for railroad crossings, driveways and trailer bouncing.
+Contact a local Mercury dealer for recommendations.
+Additional clearance may be required for railroad crossings, driveways, and trailer bouncing.